VET Student Loans - TAFE NSW

 For some courses, there may be a gap between the course fee and the loan cap that the Commonwealth will allow for your course.
 You will be advised of this when you enquire, and also about other payment options that may be available.
 You must apply for a loan and pay any gap fee prior to the census date in order to finalise your payment for that Unit of Study.

 You repay your loan through the tax system when your income is above the minimum repayment threshold.
 Repayment thresholds are adjusted each year to reflect changes in average weekly earnings.
 The minimum repayment income threshold for 2018-19 is $51,957.

 From 1 July 2019, the income repayment threshold for students with an existing VET Student Loan, FEE-HELP loan or VET FEE-HELP loan will be lowered.
 This means that once your income reaches the minimum threshold of $45,881 you will need to start paying back your loan through the Australian Tax Office.
-For more information regarding Commonwealth loan repayment thresholds, please visit the Department of Education website.
+For more information regarding Commonwealth loan repayment thresholds, please visit the Department of Employment, Skills, Small Family & Business website.

 A VET Student Loan is a personal debt obligation that can affect your credit rating and have wage and tax repayment implications.
 From 1 July 2017, all existing and future debtors from any Commonwealth student loan program who move overseas must make compulsory HELP repayments.
 If you are living overseas and earning an income that exceeds the minimum repayment threshold, you will be required to make compulsory repayments towards your debt.
 Please refer to the ATO website for more information.

 For a summary of the important information you need to know, read or download the VET Student Loans – Frequently asked questions factsheet.
-Or visit the Commonwealth Department of Education and the Study Assist websites.
+Or visit the Department of Employment, Skills, Small Family & Business and the Study Assist websites.

 If you are considering applying for a VET Student Loan, you should familiarise yourself with your obligations by reading the VET Student Loan information booklet.